hwdsl2/self-hosted-ai-stack/README.md

 Use MCP Gateway to give your AI assistant access to files, web, and GitHub:

+MCP Gateway is internal to the Docker network by default.
+Before using `http://localhost:3000/mcp` from a host-side AI client or host-side `curl`, uncomment the `3000:3000/tcp` port mapping for the `mcp` service in `docker-compose.yml` and restart it.

 ```bash
 MCP_KEY=$(docker exec mcp mcp_manage --getkey)